-- You could have a ministry model that is more fire fighting than preventative maintenance.
+- You could have a firefighting ministry model rather than doing preventative maintenance.

-- You could top out as far as what you could do.
+- You could max out as far as what you could do.

-- You could be tempted to any number of sins, like sexual sin.
+- You could experience the temptation to any number of sins, like sexual sin.

-- You may not be able to lead your family well.
+- And worst of all, you may not be able to lead your family well.

-I would recommend for you to do a study in the four gospels pertaining to the number of times Jesus said “No” to others.
+I recommend that you do a study in the four gospels about the number of times Jesus said “No” to others.
 You could add the times He put them off like in John 11:1-44 when He was not responsive to Mary and Martha regarding their dying brother.

-If your ministry model does not create humble, teachable, maturing, leaders, who can go out and replicate those same qualities into others, then you have a flawed ministry model.
-If you continue in it, then you will experience some, if not all, of the seven failures mentioned above.
+If your ministry model does not create humble, teachable, maturing, leaders, who can go out and replicate those same qualities into others, you have a flawed ministry model.
+If you continue in it, you will experience some, if not all, of the seven failures that I mentioned.